ggdover/My-Dev-Env/README.md

 ## Stand-alone keyboard shortcuts

+### Platform indipendent

+* Hold `cmd⌘` or `ctrl` and press left or right arrow key to jump text-marker to beginning or end of a line in a text editor.
+Can be used in conjunction with `shift`

 ### Mac/OSX

 * In Chrome webbrowser, to open a link in new window: Hold `cmd⌘` while clicking the link.